hoggatt/st-combobox/README.md

 ```

-Default return value in case nothing was submitted or the searchbox cleared.
+Default return value in case nothing was submitted or the combobox cleared.
 ```python
 default: any = None
 ```